- Does this patient have leukocytoclastic vasculitis?

 Immunosuppressive drugs can be considered, especially when none of the previously mentioned treatments (i.e., colchicine, dapsone, hydroxychloroquine) has been effective or tolerated.
 Azathioprine (2 mg/kg/day), methotrexate (15-25 mg/week, with folic acid supplementation), mycophenolate mofetil (2 g/day), or leflunomide (20 mg/day) may be considered.
 The risks of these agents must be cautiously balanced against the severity of skin symptoms.

 Stronger and more toxic agents such as cyclophosphamide may be effective, but their use is clearly excessive absent systemic symptoms, unless chronic pain or ulceration are debilitating.
-Rituximab has been tried with some promising results but is an expensive biologic agent that should be considered in rare circumstances.
+Rituximab has been tried with some promising results but is an expensive biologic agent that should be considered only in rare circumstances.

 What happens to patients with leukocytoclastic vasculitis?